forreya/food-ordering/README.md

 > So that I can verify that my order is correct
 > I would like to see an itemised receipt with a grand total.

-The `twilio-ruby` gem is used to implement this next requirement.
+The `twilio-ruby` gem is used to implement this next function.
 Doubles & mocking is used in the testing process.

 > As a customer